NullVoxPopuli/react-vs-ember/event-handling/README.md

   // in ember, component-level state is managed with class properties textProperty?: string;

-  // an action in ember is a function that in intended to be be
+  // an action in ember is a function that is intended to be be
   // used within templates.
   // the decorator here sets the function within an underlying `actions`
   // object on the component.
 It's within that `actions` object that